-The interior temperature can be adjusted 2, the temperature selector wheel.
-The selected temperature is reached as quickly as possible and The interior temperature can be adjusted by turning recommended.
-In order to avoid undesirable temperature fluctuations, a set temperature should be readjusted in small increments
+The interior temperature can be adjusted by 22 turning the temperature selector wheel.
+The selected temperature is reached as guickly as possible and maintained.
+A basic setting of 22° C/72° F is recommended.
+In order to avoid undesirable temperature fluctuations, a set temperature should be readjusted in small increments.